One of the most important decisions you’ll have to make for your LLC is choosing the state in which to incorporate.

-- Efficient judicial system that often relies on Delaware case law to settle business disputes
+A judicial system relying on case law to settle disputes

 One key difference between Nevada and Delaware corporations is the absence of the “Delaware loophole.”
 This allows companies to transfer profits to their subsidiary in Delaware and reduce their tax burden in other states in which they operate.

 However, Nevada does not require a company to have a separate director in order to incorporate.
 This favors smaller, leaner family-owned businesses in contrast to the larger corporations that Delaware tends to attract.

 In addition, Delaware has state franchise, corporate and personal income taxes, making Nevada the superior choice if one of your main priorities is reducing your tax burden.

 Choosing a state of incorporation different from your home state can provide many advantages, especially if you plan on doing significant amounts of business in that state.